 The Overdrive line is intended both for those who are just starting out with cycling and want to commute or stay active and for enthusiasts who need a training buddy they can take out on the track.

-Three models are available at the moment in the Overdrive series – Overdrive 29 1, Overdrive 29 2, Overdrive 29C 1.
-The first two are aluminum models, while the last one has a carbon frame.
+Four models are available at the moment in the Overdrive series – Overdrive 29 1; 29 3; 29 2 X and the 29C 1 Carbon.
+The first three are aluminum models, while the last one has a carbon frame.
 Diamondback used to have 27.5” models in this series as well, but right now there are only 29ers available.

 The components differ significantly on these four bikes.
 The cheapest model has an entry-level Shimano drivetrain, mechanical disc brakes, and an inferior fork.
 The more expensive models have higher end SRAM drivetrains and hydraulic brakes, and the forks are a lot more adjustable and can withstand much more abuse.